 Is it a good time to buy GBP?

-Will GBP get stronger in second half of 2025?
+Will GBP get stronger in the second quarter of 2026?

 Source: Yardeni.com